solaimanhridoy/fun-with-python3/README.md

 ------

-A collection of random fun practice with python.
+A collection of my random fun practice with python3.

+Used python version >= Python 3.6